erikh/yaib/README.md

     in the future.
 Merely fill out the first page via a YAML list of block items with the following properties:
     -   `name` is the name of the block.
 It is required, and must be unique for all blocks.
+    -   `icon` is the short initial clickable content.
+Not supported on static values.
+If not provided, it will display the formatted content always.
+    -   `urgency` is a 3-element tuple of values that are all under 100.
+They correspond to urgency values, green/yellow/red.
+Not supported on static values.
+When under the minimum, the default text color is used.
+    -   `urgency_colors` is a 3-element tuple of `#rrggbb` values.
+These values are used when the urgency thresholds are set.
     -   `type` is the type of block. `value` and `format` are dependent on this type, so they will be specified with the type below:
         -   `static` just displays a static string set in the `value`.
 No